Commit-Wizard/commit-wizard/README.md

 # Commit-Wizard

-CW CLI is a command-line interface for generating commit messages by GPT.
+Commit-Wizard is a command-line interface for generating commit messages by GPT.

 ## Installation